sirupsen/posix-mqueue/README.md

 * Blocking and non-blocking.
 Listeners block until a message arrives on the queue.
 No polling.
 Sending messages doesn't block.

-Add `gem 'posix-mqueue', :git => "git@github.com:Sirupsen/posix-mqueue.git"` to your favorite Gemfile.
+Add `gem 'posix-mqueue'` to your favorite Gemfile.

 ## Usage